-Some of you may be aware that I am a big believer in “If you don’t ask, you don’t get” so with that I managed to be in a Press Conference with Amir Khan and then have my photo taken with him.
-On an afternoon off I also met Sir Steve Redgrave and James Cracknell (They sat in front of me at the Gymnastics) *see photo.* Another of the Press Centre’s visitors was Matt Baker of Countryfile fame.
+Some of you may be aware that I am a big believer in “If you don’t ask, you don’t get” so with that I managed wangle my way to be in a Press Conference with Amir Khan and then have my photo taken with him.
+On a rare afternoon off I also met Sir Steve Redgrave and James Cracknell (They sat in front of me at the Gymnastics) *see photo below.* Another of the Press Centre’s visitors was Matt Baker of Countryfile fame.

 Another great moment was meeting Laura Trott (as she was back then), Jason Kenny, Andy Tennant and getting to wear Andy’s Silver medal.

-It wasn’t all about the famous people and not even the amazing people I worked with, of whom I now call friends but to say I was a part of the Commonwealth Games family makes me proud.
+It wasn’t all about the famous people and not even the amazing people I worked with, many of whom I now call friends.
+To say I was a part of the Commonwealth Games family makes me proud.
 Wearing the uniform and the Saltire on my back made me proud.
 I won’t lie to you I did cry (more than once) when it was all over and I sometimes still get a lump in my throat when I think about it.
 I still can’t listen to Deacon Blue’s Dignity without welling up, it reminds me of the Closing Ceremony.

 The buzz around the city during the games was electric.
-Walking home in my uniform strangers would ask me what role I was doing, where was I staying and then share a story or two.
+Walking home in my uniform strangers would ask me what role I was doing, where was I staying and then share their story.
 Glasgow and it’s people were excellent hosts and I will continue to visit.
-Scotland doesn’t know it but I have made it my 2nd home.

-I moved to Scotland in October 2015 and also became a member of the volunteer team for the World Championship Gymnastics too.
+Shortly after we moved to Scotland in October 2015 I spent two weeks as member of the volunteer team for the World Championship Gymnastics in Glasgow.
 You can read about my experience here.

-Most recently I have been accepted to join the media team at Gleneagles for the Glasgow 2018 European Championships.
-I’m very excited to be playing my part in Scotland hosting another huge sporting event.
+I joined the media team at Gleneagles for the Glasgow 2018 European Championships.
+Another huge sporting event hosted by Scotland.
 You can follow my adventures over on Instagram.

 *Please excuse the quality of a couple of these images they were taken on my mobile*